kinnay/AEA/FORMAT.md

 The checksum is calculated over the decrypted segment data.
 The compression and checksum algorithm are specified in the [root header](#root-header).

+**Note:** the compressed size may not be higher than the original size.
+If the compression algorithm would increase the size of the segment, the segment data must be stored uncompressed.
+During decoding, uncompressed segments can be recognized by checking whether the original size is equal to the compressed size.

 ## Profiles
 The AEA file format supports different profiles, each of which specifies a different type of encryption and signatures.
 The following tables describe the different profiles: